The Hogle Zoo in Salt Lake City … situated at the mouth

 The zoo has a sizeable parking lot.
 But on busy days, it tends to fill up quickly.

-entrance to This Is the Place Heritage Park, is a new overflow parking
+Just across the street is a new overflow parking

 lot.
 You can park in the spacious lot